-Regarding both the overall performance variables (salespeople's sales performance, their customer orientation and their adherence to corporate strategy) and NHS, we controlled for salespeople's job satisfaction because it has been shown to be influential in previous research (e.g., MacKenzie et al. 1998a, b).
-Furthermore, because salespeople's traits have also been shown to be of importance for their performance (e.g., Brown et al. 2002), we controlled for salespeople's empathy (e.g., Bush et al. 2001).
-Finally, we controlled for contingent reward and management-by-exceptions leader behaviors as typical manifestations of an transactional leadership style (which can be salesperformance enhancing) (e.g., Morhart et al. 2009).
+Regarding both- the overall performance variables (salespeople's sales performance, their customer orientation and their adherence to corporate strategy) and NHS, we controlled for salespeople's job satisfaction because it has been shown to be influential by previous research (e.g., MacKenzie, Podsakoff and Ahearne 1998).
+Furthermore, because trait antecedents for salespeople's overall performance have also been shown to be of importance (e.g., Brown et al. 2002), we controlled for salespeople's empathy (e.g., Bush et al. 2001).
+Finally, we controlled for contingent reward and management-by-exceptions leader behaviors as typical manifestations of the transactional leadership style (e.g., MacKenzie, Podsakoff and Rich 2001; Morhart; Herzog; Tomczak 2009).

-In addition to the aforementioned variables, we controlled for effects of intergroup contact, perceived external image of the company, and perceived uniformity of the headquarters members on NHS.
-These controls are motivated by the following reasons.
+In addition to the aforementioned variables, we controlled for effects of intergroup contact, perceived external image of the company and perceived uniformity of the headquarters members on NHS.
+This is motivated by the following reasons.

 A classical variable in stereotype research is intergroup contact.
 Since the seminal work of Allport (1954), more than 500 studies have dealt with this variable.
-While there is debate about the effects of intergroup contact on stereotypes (e.g., Hopkins et al. 1997), Pettigrew and Tropp (2006) find in their meta-analysis that intergroup contact typically reduces the development of negative stereotypes.
-In accordance with previous research, we included both contact frequency (e.g., Van de Ven and Ferry 1980; Vonofakou et al. 2007) and personalization of contact

-(e.g., Turner et al. 2007) between salespeople and corporate headquarters as control variables.
+While there is debate about the effects of intergroup contact on stereotypes (e.g., Hopkins, Reicher, and Levine 1997), Pettigrew and Tropp (2006) find in their meta-analysis that intergroup contact typically reduces the development of negative stereotypes.
+In accordance with previous research, we included both contact frequency (e.g., Van de Ven and Ferry 1980; Vonofakou, Hewstone, and Voci 2007) and personalization of contact (e.g., Turner, Voci, and Hewstone 2007) between salespeople and corporate headquarters as control variables.

-We also controlled for perceived external image of a company-sometimes referred to as "construed external image" or "organizational prestige" (e.g., Ahearne et al. 2005; Bergami and Bagozzi 2000; Smidts et al. 2001).
+We also controlled for perceived external image of a company-sometimes referred to as "construed external image" or "organizational prestige" (e.g., Ahearne, Bhattacharya, and Gruen 2005; Bergami and Bagozzi 2000; Smidts, Pruyn, and Van Riel 2001).
 This factor refers to a person's beliefs about outsiders' perceptions of the company.
 It is conceivable that when employees perceive the external image of a company as attractive (i.e., employees believe that the attributes that distinguish the company are positive and socially valued by relevant others), employee identification with the company is strengthened.
-This, in turn, may induce employees to recategorize their perceptions of group boundaries and, therefore, stop them from developing negative stereotypes of aspects or members of their organization.
+This, in turn, may induce employees to recategorize their perceptions of group boundaries and therefore stop them from developing negative stereotypes of aspects or members of their organization.

 We also controlled for any perceived uniformity of corporate headquarters members-also refered to as "entitativity".
-Entitativity is the degree to which members of a group are perceived as being a coherent social unit (Spencer-Rodgers et al. 2007).
+Entitativity is the degree to which members of a group are perceived as being a coherent social unit (Spencer-Rodgers, Hamilton and Sherman 2007).
 Social psychology theorists have argued that this variable leads to a process of depersonalization of out-group members; a process involving stereotypes which is considered to be a determinant of prejudice formation (e.g., Devine 1995).
-Previous empirical prejudice research has shown that the perception of high uniformity involves the abstraction of a stereotype of an out-group and the transfer of that stereotype across all out-group members (e.g., Crawford et al. 2002).
+Previous empirical prejudice research has shown that the perception of high uniformity involves the abstraction of a stereotype of an out-group and the transfer of that stereotype across all out-group members (e.g., Crawford, Sherman, and Hamilton 2002).